rohanathan/Connect4Game/README.md

     - Alternates turns between two players until the game is won or the grid is full.
     - Checks if a player has won using `grid.isWinner()`.
     - Declares the winner or a tie.
+    - Undo Functionality (Enhancement): After each move, players have the option to undo their last move, the prompt to undo appears only once per turn.
+If they opt to undo, the same player gets to take the turn again.

 ### 2. **Grid Class**